valhuber/ApiLogicServer/api_logic_server_cli/docs/index.md

 * Automation guarantees a __modern software architecture:__ _container-ready_, _API-based_, with _shared logic_ between UIs and APIs (no more logic in UI controllers), in a predictable structure for maintenance.

+### Quick Evaluation - _no install_

+You can avoid install hassles by exploring the [Sample Project in Codespaces](https://github.com/ApiLogicServer/ApiLogicProject#readme).
+This will enable you to use VSCode - _in your Browser, zero install_ - to:

+* Create a project using the supplied sample database
+* Examine the created project in VSCode (in your Browser)
+* Use the Tutorial to run, customize and debug it

+We think you'll find Codespaces pretty amazing - check it out!

 &nbsp;

 # Background